signalfx/splunk-otel-collector/README.md

 - `SPLUNK_MEMORY_LIMIT_MIB` (no default): Maximum total memory to be allocated by the process heap.
 - `SPLUNK_MEMORY_SPIKE_MIB` (no default): Maximum spike between the measurements of memory usage.

-Deploy the collector as outlined in the below.
+The following sections describe how to deploy the Collector in supported environments.

 ### Docker